nasa/nos3/docs/wiki/Scenario_Patching.md

 #Scenario - Patching an App or Table

 This scenario was developed to explain and demonstrate the process by which a satellite operator could patch an app or table onboard a satellite, using NASA Operational Simulator for Small Satellites (NOS3).
-It demonstrates the use of ground software (GSW) to go from merely commanding to sending up updated code for an app or table.
+It demonstrates the use of NOS3 to test a patch, and subsequently the use of ground software (GSW) to go from merely commanding to sending up updated code for an app or table.

 ## Learning Goals

 By the end of this scenario, you should be able to:
- * Understand the use of NOS3 to test a patch for a satellite table
+ * Understand the use of NOS3 to test a patch for a satellite table.
- * Understand the use of GSW to transmit a patch to satellite FSW or tables
+ * Understand the use of GSW to transmit a patch to satellite apps or tables.

 ## Prerequisites